wayne-whitley/simple-initial-repository/README.md

 # simple-initial-repository
-This simple initial repository is meant to test some simple git commands and get started at GitHub w/ markdown, etc.
+This simple initial repository is meant to test some simple git commands, esp pushing via a global PAT, also to get started at GitHub w/ markdown, etc.